katesharp370/archlinuxinstall/README.md

 * enter disk partitioning tool:

-         fdisk /dev/disk_name
+         fdisk /dev/sda

     - Note: During my install, the disk was called /dev/sda.
-It is likely to be similar if not the               same
+It is likely to be the same.

    - To create /dev/sda1 partition:
+      - type the letter 'n' to create new partiiton
       - select primary partition type and partition number 1
       - start of partition: 2048
-      - end of partition: +488281K (this is equivalent to a 500MB partition)
+      - end of partition: +512M
-      - change partition type to UEFI
+      - change partition type to "EFI FAT32" ("ef" is the key)
    - To create /dev/sda2 partition:
       - Select primary partition type and partition number 2
       - Use rest of the disk (so default start and end)